 It is amazing how hard it is to find any list, much less a comprehensive one, of scientific terms to add to spelling dictionaries, such as those of Microsoft Word, OpenOffice, LibreOffice, etc. Well, I decided to remedy that by putting my lists online for all to download.
-I’ve accumulated thousands of terms in my Microsoft Word custom dictionary over my career as a scientific editor, and I added literally hundreds of thousands more from the following sources:
+I’ve accumulated thousands of terms in my Microsoft Word custom dictionary over my career as a scientific editor, and I added literally hundreds of thousands more from the sources listed below.

 Catalogue of Life 2012 database